- The Diocese

 Pride March 2007

 The Episcopal Church has, for years, been in the forefront of the full inclusion of LGBT persons in all aspects of our church lives.
 We may not yet have attained all of our goals everywhere, but we are well on our way.
 The LGBT Community needs to know this.
 The annual NYC LGBT Pride March is one of the most visual and important ways that we have of reaching out to the LGBT Community, many of whom have given up on or been driven away from any organized religion.
+With the Supreme Courtly likely to rule on marriage equality shortly before the March, the 2015 March is shaping up to be one of the largest ever.

 The Diocese has provided some funding but we need your help to raise the necessary funds to pay for the float, DJ and march registration fees.
 A total of $5000.00!